 - British Airways changes your flight schedule significantly and it doesn’t suit you.

 - British Airways delays your flight by 5 hours or more.

-- British Airways does not stop at your destination.
+- British Airways reschedules a flight that does not stop at your destination.

 - British Airways causes you to miss a connecting flight you were booked on.

 - British Airways refuses to carry you for no fault of yours.

 Hot Tip.
 If your flight is delayed by more than 5 hours, you can choose not to take the new flight offered to you.
 You can ask for an alternative mode of transport (train) or—if you’ve flown a part of your trip—ask the airline to fly you back to your original point of departure free of charge.

 - Involuntary refunds (if BA cancels your flight)

 - You will receive a refund for the unused part of your ticket.
 The amount of refund will be whatever you paid to British Airways in terms of fees, charges, surcharges, taxes, etc.

 - If you have partially used your ticket, the refund amount will be the difference between the total fare paid minus the used portion of the fare you consumed during your travel.